dillonchong01/ExpenseTracker_Android/README.md

 # 💰 Expense Tracker

 A Flutter-based expense tracking application for managing expenses, budgets, savings, and spending insights.
-Developed using Claude Code as part of a hands-on learning journey into mobile application development.
+Developed using Claude Code to learn more about the process of mobile application development.

 ⚠️ Currently available for Android devices only.
 Web/IOS version only available for my personal use 🙂